 The BEPs are built and updated annually by the Building Advisory Committees, or BACs.
 BACs are staffed with one department designee from each department that occupy s the building; for example, if the building you work in houses 10 different departments, then your BAC should have about 10 members.
 This will give each department an opportunity to state what would work best for them in an emergent event.
 Each members input on the BEP is invaluable!

-Nominated from your building's BAC will be a Primary Building Emergency Liaison (BEL), a Secondary Building Emergency Liaison (SBEL), and a Tertiary Building Emergency Liaison (TBEL).
+Nominated from your building's BAC will be a Primary Building Emergency Leader (BEL), a Secondary Building Emergency Leader (SBEL), and a Tertiary Building Emergency Leader (TBEL).
 These three people will be the point personnel for correspondence with first responders and the University Emergency Management Coordinator.
 This will help with overall communication of University emergency management information.
 The BEL, SBEL, and TBEL will receive information, which they will distribute to the BAC.
 Those BAC members will take that information back to their individual departments for dissemination.
 It works the same way in an evacuation events (real and annual drills): the BAC members will take accountability of their individual departments ensuring everyone made a safe escape, they will report their full accountability to the BEL, SBEL, or TBEL as necessary, who will then report to the first responders!
 This flow of communication will ensure all of campus, as well as first responders, are informed and aware!

 Along with this new program, you may see disaster bags placed in your area.
 These bags can be modified by the BACs as necessary but can include items such as, first aid kits, flashlights, safety vests, whistles, accountability check sheets, and more!
 Make them your own, stock them for what you feel would benefit you most in an emergent event!

 More questions?
 The following links may hold your answers!

 If you noticed that your department does not have a designee on the BAC, or for other questions you may have, please email:firstname.lastname@example.org.